-In order to achieve its investment objective, the SEXTANT ASIA EX-JAPAN sub-fund is mainly exposed to international equities, with at least 60% of its net assets invested in equities of companies having their registered office in one of the Asian countries, including Japan up to 15% of its assets.
+In order to achieve its investment objective, the SEXTANT ASIA Ex-Japan sub-fund is mainly exposed to international equities and, in particular, to a minimum of 60% of the net assets of the Fund in equities of companies having their registered office in one of the countries in the Asian zone, including Japan, with a limit of 15% of the net assets.

-The managers of the SEXTANT ASIA EX-JAPAN Sub-Fund apply a management philosophy that aims to achieve the best possible long-term performance while minimizing risk, through a fundamental approach focused on value analysis.
+The manager of the SEXTANT ASIA Ex-Japan sub-fund applies a management philosophy aimed at achieving the best possible long-term performance while minimising risk, using a fundamental approach centred on value analysis.
 The fund managers select companies that they believe to be significantly undervalued in relation to their intrinsic value and whose management strategy and business model quality support them.
-This is a genuine stock picking strategy, applied in accordance with the principles of value investing inherited from the great American investors such as Benjamin Graham, Philip Fisher and Warren Buffett.
+It is a genuine "stock-picking" strategy, applied in accordance with the principles of "value investing" inherited from great American investors such as Benjamin Graham, Philip Fisher and Warren Buffett.

-The investment process for this sub-fund is structured around different stages, namely (i) fundamental analysis of companies and their business models, (ii) valuation work, and concluding with (iii) an investment decision.
+Thus, the investment process for this sub-fund is structured around different stages, namely (i) fundamental analysis of companies and their business models, (ii) valuation work, and concluding with (iii) an investment decision.